Skip to main content

 Selection process

-We launched this project together with Arjun, Narayan's brother.
-Arjun is a teacher and treasurer at Phulkharka school.
-This means he is well informed about which families in the region are dependent on this support.
+Together with Arjun, Narayan's brother, we launched this project.
+Arjun is a teacher and financial administrator at the school in Phulkharka.
+He is therefore well-informed about which families in the region depend on this support.

-He has done a very good job over the years.
-Since there isn't enough for all the children of poor families, he also looks at who is particularly willing and talented, so that the money is certainly well invested.
+Over the years, he has done excellent work.
+Since the available funds aren't quite enough for all children from poor families, he also looks for those who are particularly willing and talented, ensuring the money is well invested.

 Future

-During my trip in September 2022, I found out that there would probably be +/- 15 children per year who would need support.
+During my trip in September 2022, I learned that approximately 15 children per year require support.

-There are also orphans in the lower grades who are allowed to attend school but do not receive any money for decent school clothing or good materials.
+In addition, there are orphans in the lower grades who are allowed to attend school but receive no money for proper school uniforms or supplies.

-Our goal is to collect around 5,500 CHF per year for the scholarships and an additional 1,000 CHF for the orphans.
+Therefore, our goal is to raise approximately CHF 5,500 per year for scholarships and an additional CHF 1,000 for the orphans.

-In September 2022 I finally visited school in person again.
-I was able to get to know some active students, as well as some who received the scholarship years ago.
-When word got out that I was coming to visit, some parents came over to thank me personally.
+In September 2022, I finally visited the school again in person.
+I had the pleasure of meeting some current students, as well as some who had received the scholarship years ago.
+When word got around that I was coming, several parents also made the trip to thank me personally.

 Sunita

-During my visit she asked if she could say something.
-She got up and started talking.
+During my visit, she asked if she could say something.
+She stood up and began to tell her story.

 "Thanks to the scholarship, my life has changed.
-I am very grateful for this opportunity.
-Now, three years later, I am working as a lecturer at the school.
-With the money I now earn, I can support my mother and my sisters.
-For the students who receive the scholarship, it is the only chance for an educated life, a way out of poverty.
-Please continue this work because it gives us hope and saves so much suffering."
+I am so grateful for this opportunity.
+Now, three years later, I work as a lecturer at the school.
+With the money I earn, I can support my mother and sisters.
+For the students who receive the scholarship, it is their only chance at an educated life, a way out of poverty.
+Please continue this work, because it gives us hope and prevents so much suffering."

-A student opened a hair salon in Kathmandu.
-You can only get a license to run such a business if you have completed the 12th grade.
+A student has opened a hair salon in Kathmandu.
+A license to run such a business is only granted upon completion of the 12th grade.

-Several students who received the scholarship have started army training.
-This is only possible with a completed 12th grade.
-The army is a good employer in Nepal, one of the few that offers security such as access to medical benefits or a pension fund.
+Several students who received the scholarship have begun their army training.
+This is only possible after completing the 12th grade.
+The army is a good employer in Nepal, one of the few that offers security such as access to medical services and a pension fund.

 Amrit

-Actually, he doesn't live in Fulkharka district.
-He had already completed his 10th year of school and was working as a temporary worker in the village.
-But Arjun recognized his potential and included him in the program.
+He doesn't actually live in the Fulkharka district.
+He had already completed his tenth year of school and works as a temporary helper in the village.
+However, Arjun recognized his potential and included him in the program.

-During my visit he told me very proudly that after his training he wanted to open his own farm with all the knowledge he had now gained so that he no longer had to work for other people.
+During my visit, he proudly told me that after his training he wants to open his own farm with all the knowledge he has now gained, so that he no longer has to work for other people.

-Apparently he is also one of the best students, which I was extremely happy to hear.
-So I saw that Arjun takes his job very seriously and awards the scholarships carefully.
+Apparently, he's also one of the best students, which I was extremely pleased to hear.
+This showed me that Arjun takes his task very seriously and awards the scholarships with care.

-A girl from Bhumesthan, who lost her father in an accident, was able to graduate thanks to our scholarship.
-She was so successful that she received an advanced scholarship to Japan.
-So your future has changed so massively thanks to our little help ♥
+A girl from Bhumibol, who lost her father in an accident, was able to graduate thanks to our scholarship.
+She was so successful that she received a scholarship to study in Japan.
+Her future has changed so dramatically because of our small help ♥

 2016/2017